QUT-Motorsport/eufs_sim/eufs_gazebo/README.md

 Node that simulates cone locations as they would have been received by the team's cone detection stack.
-This reads a CSV file generated from the track files and then publishes the appropriate cone detections based on the location of the car.
+This reads a CSV file generated from the track files and then publishes the appropriate cone detections based on the location of the car at a certain frequency.

 #### Parameters

 - `~view_distance` (float, default: 15).
 Only the cones that are within this distance are published.
 - `~fov` (float, default: 1.91986).
 Field of view in front of the car
 - `~track_path` (string).
 Path to the track csv file.
+- `~loop_rate` (float, default: 25).
+Frequency at which the data is published

 #### Subscribers